sebastien-bouffier/Bidoo/README.md

 ## dUKe

-dUKe is a simple 4 x CV controller.
+dUKe is a simple but very efficient 4 x CV controller.
 Yo can choose between -5V/+5V or 0V/10V and set the MAX and MIN for each slider.
 If used CV will add signal on top of the slider.
+Two nice buttons allow you to jump to both extremities of the 4 sliders at the same time.

 ## vOId